 How Successful Investors Get RICH

 How to get the most capital gains tax benefits from your RRSP

-Tax savings are the most valuable part of an RRSP, but some investments can increase your capital gains tax if they’re sheltered in an RRSP.
+Tax savings are the most valuable part of the best-know Canadian tax shelter, the RRSP.
+But some investments can increase your capital gains tax if they’re sheltered in an RRSP.

-Investors sometimes ask us whether they should hold certain investments inside or outside an RRSP to get the most tax benefits.
+Investors sometimes ask us whether they should hold certain investments inside or outside of this most-used Canadian tax shelter, the RRSP, to get the most tax benefits.
 Historically, there were certain investments that could increase your capital gains tax if you held them in your RRSP.
 That remains the case.

 Holding speculative stocks in your RRSP can increase your capital gains tax

-One key rule is that it’s best to hold speculative investments outside your RRSP.
+One key rule to follow in using this Canadian tax shelter is that it’s best to hold speculative investments outside your RRSP.
 Losses are inevitable with speculative investments.
 If you hold them outside your RRSP, losses provide you with tax-deductible capital losses that can reduce your payable capital gains tax.
 Inside your RRSP, losses simply reduce the capital you have available to take advantage of an RRSP’s tax-deferral power.

+How Successful Investors Get RICH